ihsn/SDCPractice/appendices.rst

     will be sent to the [providing agency].

-7. The [providing agency] and the relevant funding agencies bear no responsibility the dataΓÇÖs use or for interpretation or inferences based upon it.
+7. The [providing agency] and the relevant funding agencies bear no responsibility the data's use or for interpretation or inferences based upon it.

 8. An electronic copy of all publications based on the requested data